 Soil and Groundwater

 Like many other long-standing chemical companies, WACKER has some soil contamination on its site premises.
-In the pioneering days of chemical production, nobody was aware of the dangers posed by certain chemicals, or that some substances could remain in the ground for prolonged periods without undergoing degradation.
+In the pioneering days of chemical production, nobody was aware of the dangers posed by certain chemicals, or that some substances could persist in the ground for extended periods without undergoing degradation.

 To remediate this legacy of contamination, WACKER has been extracting air from the soil at the Burghausen site since 1989.
 This predominantly removes highly volatile halogenated hydrocarbons from the soil, which are then incinerated to render them harmless.
-By the end of 2016, we had removed a total of 2,041 metric tons of chlorinated hydrocarbons (CHCs); the amount of contaminants removed in 2016 was 19 metric tons.
+By the end of 2020, we had eliminated a total of 2,125 metric tons of chlorinated hydrocarbons (CHCs).
+We removed 22 metric tons in 2020.